 Geographically isolated and tightly knit, Charlestown is comprised of some of the wealthiest and poorest residents in the city of Boston.
 Historically a working-class, Irish-Catholic community, Charlestown’s population has become more ethnically and racially diverse in the last 20 years.
-Startling substance abuse statistics and their consequences ultimately brought this diverse community together around the common goal of reducing substance abuse and building a healthier community.
+Startling substance use statistics and their consequences ultimately brought this diverse community together around the common goal of reducing substance use and building a healthier community.

-Ultimately, Charlestown has been successful in creating substance abuse treatment resources, bolstering police engagement, and building a stronger recovery community, leading to increased treatment admissions, fewer overdoses, and a decreased drug abuse mortality rate.
+Ultimately, Charlestown has been successful in creating substance use disorder treatment resources, bolstering police engagement, and building a stronger recovery community, leading to increased treatment admissions, fewer overdoses, and a decreased drug use mortality rate.

-By a significant margin Charlestown identified substance abuse and the effects it has on quality of life including perceptions of violence and public safety as their top issue.
-Charlestown decided to continue its substance abuse efforts in the neighborhood, added cancer prevention/healthy living, access to care with an emphasis on helping families with autistic youth and educational opportunities for all residents.
+By a significant margin, Charlestown identified substance use and the effects it has on quality of life, including perceptions of violence and public safety, as their top issue.
+Charlestown decided to continue its substance use efforts in the neighborhood, added cancer prevention, healthy living, access to care with an emphasis on helping families with autistic youth and educational opportunities for all residents.